 The Cusick Center for Learning (CCL) is now open for business – offering you live interactive webinars and pre-recorded online courses to meet your continuing education needs, at your convenience and well within your CE budget.
 In early 2018 we sent out a survey to our customers and colleagues to better understand their continuing education needs.You have told us, in no uncertain terms, that you want 24/7 online access to Beverly Cusick’s world-class training and continuing education content.
 Cusick Center for Learning will also host in-person labs and hands-on training throughout the year to complement your online learning experience, just as you requested.
 We are committed to providing top notch education to help you build your foundations, outcomes, and resources.

-On August 7th, Beverly (Billi) Cusick will present the first installment of an exciting new course series – The “Golden Rule” of Managing Pediatric Orthopedic and Motor Development.
+The “Golden Rule” of Managing Pediatric Orthopedic and Motor Development.

 The first two courses are as follows: